The Nevada Assistive Technology Collaborative (NATC)

-The Nevada Assistive Technology Collaborative (NATC) and Aging and Disability Services Division provide for a variety of Assistive Technology (AT) services to support people to live more independently and within their communities.
+The Nevada Assistive Technology Collaborative (NATC) and community partners provide a variety of Assistive Technology (AT) services to support people to live more independently and within their communities.
 Supported through the Administration for Community Living (ACL) grants under the Assistive Technology Act of 1998 as amended (AT Act).
-Current grants 2101NVATSG (2021) & 2201NVATSG (2022).
-The AT Act funds through the Nevada’s Aging and Disability Services Division as the lead agency.
+Current grants 2302NVATSG (2023) & 2402NVATSG (2024).
+The AT Act funds the Nevada’s Aging and Disability Services Division as the lead agency which coordinates with the Collaborative Partners to provide the services.

 The typical flow of services begins with a conversation, or Information and Assistance: Have a conversation about your needs and explore the options available.
 The next step depends on you and the need.
 If it’s the exploration of Assistive Technology (AT) that could lead to Device Demonstration and possibly borrowing an AT device to try it out through a Device Loan.
 If you are a program, agency, or organization that works for people with disabilities then perhaps you could benefit from Training and/or Technical Assistance.
 Rather it is introducing AT to people with disabilities or to people serving people with disabilities we likely have something that can help.
 The NATC and partners promote and support informed consumer decision making and working to ensure the consumer is empowered to be a decision maker.
 Reach out and find out what your next step is.